-Furthermore, a difference between the HBSM and FBSM is in terms of the sum of the capacitor voltage, V_c^S , in each arm.
-V_c^S is the sum of the capacitor voltage of the SMs, however in place of these capacitors' batteries will be added as a voltage source.
+Furthermore, a difference between the HBSM and FBSM is in terms of the sum of the capacitor voltage, V_c^{Σ} , in each arm.
+V_c^{Σ} is the sum of the capacitor voltage of the SMs, however in place of these capacitors' batteries will be added as a voltage source.
+In the region where $V_d < V_c^{\Sigma}$, a full-bridge converter can provide an ac-side electromotive force (emf) that is larger than half of the direct voltage V_d , which means that $\hat{u}s > V{d2}$, where \hat{u}s is the ac-side inner emf.
 [5]

-One major drawback that [5] states is that in a delta connected topology when the energy-storage elements are distributed in the converter phases, exposes them in different power pulsations, imposed by the existence of negative-sequence currents.
-If not treated this effect will result in a permanent divergence of the energy stored in the different branches, which leads to that a phase leg may be overcharged, whilst another may end up with a zero-voltage capability.
+One major drawback of a delta connected topology is the energy-storage elements that are distributed in the converter phases, which exposes them in different power pulsations, imposed by the existence of negative-sequence currents.
+If not treated this effect will result in a permanent divergence of the energy stored in the different branches, which leads to that a phase leg may be overcharged, while another may end up with a zero-voltage capability.
 To deal with this effect a zero-sequence current needs to be controlled inside the delta configuration, with a suitable amplitude and phase to redistribute the charge among the capacitors/batteries in different phase legs to restore the balance.
-This is solved with a BMS.
+This is solved with a battery management system.